-1. Cost-of-living crisis
+Cost-of-living crisis

-BNM, as a consolidated arm of the government, should no longer hike the OPR.
-Instead, it should prepare to reverse gear next year in view of the prospects of recession (as admitted even by Finance Minister Datuk Seri Tengku Zafrul Abdul Aziz).
+Bank Negara as a consolidated arm of the government should no longer hike the OPR.
+Instead, Bank Negara should prepare to reverse gear next year in view of the prospects of recession (as even admitted by Finance Minister Tengku Zafrul Aziz).

-2. Household debt crisis
+Household debt crisis